jcpaiva-fgpe/975e94d9-63b0-4393-837a-ecd0aec78e86/exercises/96e2748e-89f9-4dc0-b668-73e73f77dc60/statements/f992686c-4895-44db-b004-d2fbb6e1fdd7/comments.md

 ```

    \
-Remove all comments in existing code to make it work.
+Convert all comments to normal code to make the program work.